team-coder/team-coder.com/_posts/2016-02-15-4-simple-tricks-to-avoid-merge-conflicts.md

 ![mob programming branch](../images/posts/2016-02-15-4-simple-tricks-to-avoid-merge-conflicts/mob-programming-branch.png)

 Do you know more tricks to avoid merge conflicts?
-I would really like to know them so feel free to write a comment!
+I would really like to know them so feel free to write a comment on Twitter!